 Yes!
-We offer our Programming Intensive course.
+We will soon offer our Programming Intensive course.
 It’s a deeper dive into how to design indoor rowing classes, including how to work with different populations of exercisers.
 That includes weight loss clients, seniors, kids, and more.
 Look for it to go online during 2017!
 Here is more of what you can learn in the course:

 - Program design and implementation: How-tos and considerations